Woodlouse: Taxonomy

-Classification
+While the broader phylogeny of the Oniscideans has not been settled, eleven infraorders/sections are agreed on with 3,937 species validated in scientific literature in 2004 and 3,710 species in 2014 out of an estimated total of 5,000–7,000 species extant worldwide.
+The earliest oniscid fossils are from Early Cretaceous.

+The most recent isopod phylogeny based on 148 isopods across 12 genes support the monophyly of the Oniscidea clade and a single terrestrialisation event.
+This is in opposition to previous research has suggested grouping as traditionally defined may not be monophyletic, with some taxa like Ligia and possibly Tylidae more closely related to other marine isopod groups, though the majority of woodlice probably do constitute a clade.
+Movement further inland by Ligia or Tylos-like ancestors is likely to have occurred multiple times independently.

 There is general agreement that there are five main lineages in suborder Oniscidea, although the phylogenetic relationships between them are unsettled.
-Two main schemes for the classification that differ in which group is considered sister to the remaining oniscideans.
+Two main schemes for the classification differ in which group is considered sister to the remaining oniscideans.
 One places Ligiidae in section Diplocheta, with the remaining families divided between four sections in infraorder Holoverticata.
 The other places Tylidae in infraorder Tylomorpha, with the remaining families placed in three sections in infraorder Ligiamorpha.
 The former scheme is presented below.